-Particulars of loans given investments made guarantees given and securities providedalong with the purpose for which the loan or guarantee or security is proposed to beutilised by the recipient are provided in the standalone financial statement (Please referto Note No.38 to the standalone financial statement).
+Particulars of loans given investments made guarantees given and securities providedalong with the purpose for which the loan or guarantee or security is proposed to beutilised by the recipient is enclosed vide Annexure - II.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES (REFERRED TO INSUBSECTION (1) OF SECTION 188 OF THE COMPANIES ACT 2013)

 All transactions with related parties were on arm's length basis and in the ordinarycourse of business.
 There was no material related party contract during the year.
-FormAOC-2 as required under Section 134 (3)(h) is enclosed as Annexure-II to this report.
+FormAOC-2 as required under Section 134 (3)(h) of the Companies Act 2013 is enclosed vide Annexure- III to this report.

 MATERIAL CHANGES AND COMMITMENTS

 During the year the Company has been grappling with lower market demand and anuncertain business environment.